ralna/defcon/README.md

     cd /home/fenics/.local/share/defcon/examples/elastica
     mpirun -n 2 python elastica.py

-## Defcon graphical user interface in Docker containers on Linux
+## Running the GUI in docker

 To use the defcon GUI, a slightly more complicated procedure is needed.

+### Connecting X11 applications on Linux
-First one needs to allow a docker container to connect to host's X11 system
+One needs to allow a docker container to connect to host's X11 system:

     xhost +
     docker run -ti -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix quay.io/fenicsproject/dev

+or another docker image in place of quay.io/fenicsproject/dev.
+Don't forget to run `xhost -` when finished with the container.

+### Running the GUI in docker on OSX
+If running on OSX, you need to have the appropriate XQuartz program running, and to convince it to talk to the GUI in docker.
+To do so, perform the following steps:

+* Run XQuartz
+* Go to Preferences > 'Security' tab; turn on 'Allow connection from network clients'
+* Restart XQuartz
+* Get your local machine's IP:

+        ip=$(ifconfig en0 | grep inet | awk '$1=="inet" {print $2}') && echo "My IP is: $ip"

+* Allow the local machine to talk to XQuartz and run the docker container:

+        xhost + ${ip}
+        docker run -ti -e DISPLAY=${ip}:0 -v /tmp/.X11-unix:/tmp/.X11-unix quay.io/fenicsproject/dev /bin/bash

+  or another docker image in place of quay.io/fenicsproject/dev.

+Don't forget to run `xhost -` when finished with the container.

+### Running the GUI in the FEniCS-supplied images
-(Don't forget to run `xhost -` when finished with the container.)
-Then in the container one needs to install one of PyQt5, PyQt4, or PySide.
+In the container one needs to install one of PyQt5, PyQt4, or PySide.
 The most convenient is

     sudo apt update